alexretana/JobPilot-JobSearchAssistant/CONNECTING_TO_BACKEND_CHECKLIST.md

 3. Handle loading states and error conditions
 4. Verify that the UI updates correctly with real data
 5. Test with various data scenarios (empty results, errors, etc.)

+### Additional Notes
+The issues identified indicate that:
+1. The JobService integration is working correctly
+2. The ResumeService has a fallback implementation that allows the component to function
+3. The backend server may need to be restarted to pick up authentication fixes
+4. Once the backend is fully functional, the mock data fallback should be removed